-The selling of alcoholic beverages is prohibited without prior approval by the CFM.
+The selling or consumption of alcoholic beverages is prohibited at all times and will be grounds for immediate removal from the CFM.

 Illegal Drugs

 The selling, distribution, or possession of drugs and drug paraphernalia is prohibited and will be grounds for immediate removal from the CFM.